SummaryRead the full fact sheet

-The most common diagnostic test for diabetes is a fasting blood glucose test, where blood glucose levels are checked after fasting for between 12 and 14 hours.
-You can drink water during this time, but should strictly avoid any other type of drink.
-If this level is in the diabetes range and you have no symptoms of diabetes, then it is recommended that a further test is done to confirm diabetes.
-Sometimes, the test result is border-line and a further test known as an oral glucose tolerance test (OGTT) is performed.
+If your fasting blood glucose level is in the diabetes range but you have no symptoms of diabetes, it is recommended that a further test is done to confirm diabetes.
+Your doctor may recommend a test known as an oral glucose tolerance test (OGTT).